Waverley Golf Club

 Just as important as the local rules related to crappy lies, we quickly learned that you really need to watch your step at Waverley!
 The shortest distance between two points may be a straight line, but that might not always be the cleanest option!
 Another aspect quite unique to Waverley is that you should rather pay particular attention when replacing your divots!

 We also have to mention that 300 sheep are quite noisy!
 But the smiles on Menekse’s face as she watched the baby sheep made the crowd noise well worth it!

-Some courses make us stop and realise what an incredible adventure that we are embarking upon- and Waverley Golf Club was certainly one of those places.
+Some courses make us stop and realize what an incredible adventure we are embarking upon– and Waverley was certainly one of those places.
 Waverly IS raw golf!
 It is something that reminded us of the fabled Links of Burningbush that Michael Murphy so eloquently wrote about in Golf in the Kingdom.

 Playing golf here feels as though time stood still.
 Waverley breaks golf down to its simplest form, its spiritual soul, and we are confident that if it was in Scotland it would be on everyone’s list.
 This is exactly the type of golf experience that we have been searching for!

 With our faces still rich with wonder, we made our way into the clubhouse and were warmly greeted by some very passionate members.
 We told them of our journey, and why Waverley Golf Club was on our bucket list.
 Their reaction was really something.
 Knowing what they have, some said to us to not tell anyone, while others were just as excited for us to tell everyone!